garyd203/xraysink/README.md

 ### Process-Level Configuration
-You can link your X-Ray traces to your CloudWatch Logs log records, which enhances the integration with AWS CLoudWatch ServiceLens.
+You can link your X-Ray traces to your CloudWatch Logs log records, which enhances the integration with AWS CloudWatch ServiceLens.
 Take the following
 steps:

 1. Put the X-Ray trace ID into every log message.
 There is no convention for